do-mpc/do-mpc/documentation/source/theory_mpc.rst

 Basics of model predictive control
 **********************************

-**Model predictive control (MPC)** is a control scheme where a model is used for predicting the behavior of the system for a finite time window, the horizon.
+**Model predictive control (MPC)** is a control scheme where a model is used for predicting the future behavior of the system over finite time window, the horizon.
 Based on these predictions and the current measured/estimated state of the system, the optimal control inputs with respect to a defined control objective and subject to system constraints is computed.
 After a certain time interval, the measurement, estimation and computation process is repeated with a shifted horizon.
 This is the reason why this method is also called **receding horizon control (RHC)**.

+Major advantages of MPC in comparison to traditional **reactive** control approaches, e.g. PID, LQR, etc. are

+* **Proactive control action**: The controller is anticipating future disturbances, set-points etc.

+* **Non-linear control**: MPC can explicitly consider non-linear systems without linearization

+* **Arbitrary control objective**: Traditional set-point tracking and regulation or economic MPC

+* **constrained formulation**: Explicitly consider physical, safety or operational system constraints

 .. image:: anim.gif